Dissipative spin dynamics in hot quantum paramagnets: Dissipative spin dynamics at infinite temperature

 A possible explanation for this discrepancy is that at high temperatures the relevant value of the next-nearest-neighbor coupling $J_2 $ is not given by $J_2 /J_1 = 0.6$ but has a value somewhere in the range $ -0.4 \lesssim J_2 / J_1 \lesssim 0$.
 As shown in Fig.~\ref{fig:diffbcc}, in this range ${\cal{D}}_{ \rm bcc}$ exhibits a broad minimum as a function of $J_2/J_1$ which is reasonably close to the experimental value.

 Although this agreement might be accidental, a possible reason for the deviation of $J_2 / J_1$ from the value $0.6$ used in Ref.~[\onlinecite{Labrujere82}] could be a significant temperature-dependence of $J_2$ in the high-temperature regime probed in the experiment.
-This hypothesis is supported by the fact that in the related compound K$_2$CuCl$_4\cdot 2$H$_2$O a strong temperature-dependence of the nearest-neighbor exchange interaction has been observed~\cite{Kennedy70}.
+This hypothesis is supported by the fact that in the related compound K$_2$CuCl$_4\cdot 2$H$_2$O a strong temperature-dependence of the nearest-neighbor exchange interaction has been observed~\cite{Kennedy70}, which decreases by a factor of five when raising $T$ from 77 K to 300 K. As a possible reason the authors of \cite{Kennedy70} identified a low-lying optical phonon.